MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 | [Source Code Preview](#source-code-preview-payaml) | *.pa.yaml files | Includes improvements and version information for Source Control.
 This is the current and effective version of Canvas YAML. |

 >[!NOTE]
 > You cannot copy YAML code from a pa.yaml file and paste as code in Power Apps Studio yet.
-In the future, Code View will use the same format.
+In the future, Code View will use the Source Code format.

 ## Experimental format (*.fx.yaml)

 This is an experimental format, used by Power Platform CLI to process and convert canvas application in a source code format.
+It is no longer in development.

 You cannot directly convert *.fx.yaml files to the new formats.
 To convert older apps, you must pack the canvas app in a *.msapp and import the file in Power Apps Studio.

 ## Code View Preview

 This format was designed to be used while creating apps within Power Apps Studio, to copy and paste controls.
 In this format, the source code is native instead of converted.

 Other changes from the experimental format:

-- Removed Z Index Property
+- Removed ZIndex Property
 A screen is now represented as an array of controls.
 Because order is now significant, we can imply the ZIndex property from the position of the control.
 We use asc order for normal controls and desc order for responsive controls.

 - Replaced JSON Object representation